 Statistics show that documenting your strategies gives you a 538 percent greater chance of being successful in your efforts.
 A report from Content Marketing Institute revealed that the majority of B2B marketers rely on content marketing strategies for their results—89 percent, to be exact.

 However, only 37 percent of them document their strategies.
-The main reason you need to document your marketing strategy is to provide visibility to everyone.
+The main reason you need to document your digital marketing strategy is to provide visibility to everyone.
 When your team understands how and why your campaign is coming together, they’ll find it easier to communicate and collaborate.

 This aligns all the personnel and components of a campaign, helps get the buy-in of senior members, and makes the collective stronger overall.
 Determining your strategy, putting it to paper, and reviewing it will help you stay on top of your company’s goals.
-This documentation can evolve and change over time to adjust to your needs.Documenting your marketing strategy gives you a 538% greater chance of being successful.
+This documentation can evolve and change over time to adjust to your needs.Documenting your digital marketing strategy gives you a 538% greater chance of being successful.
 Click To Tweet

 2. Audience Research Is at the Core of Marketing Strategies